Dimanari/console_chess_old/README.md

 # Console Chess #

-This is a "for fun" project I'm doing. it's public for educational purposes only and is probably NOT going to be updated in the future.
+This is a "for fun" project I'm doing. it's public for educational purposes only and is probably NOT going to be updated in the future. originally created back in 2021, and re-uploaded here by me to merge my fragmented presence online.

 ### What is this repository for? ###